saranvoleti/Portfolio/README.md

 Why is this important to my career?
 Without a portfolio, recruiters won’t even look at your resume much less interview you.
 At their very foundation, web applications are just content delivery mechanisms; HTML defines how that language is structured.
+Reading poorly designed content is never an enjoyable experience; CSS empowers you to create beautiful content regardless of your user’s device.